jnathan/delimiter/README.md

 This tool chain requres Flask 0.12 and nose (for unit testing)

+## General Instructions

+Generate data files using util/data_generator.py and copy them into the directory containing delimiter_util.py and delimiter_rest_api.py .
+With these files generated, one may begin manipulating data and accessing it via the REST API.

 ## REST API Reference

 Four URIs are exposed via the REST interface: